Refundee quoted in the Financial Times backed Sifted.eu

 What do I do if I’ve lost money to a scam?

 If you have lost money to a scam, Refundee can help you get your money back from your bank and you can fill in our fraud claim form for a free consultation.
-Our fee is 15% plus VAT on anything that we get back, and we don't charge anything if we are not successful.
-For larger cases, the fee is subject to a maximum of £10k plus VAT per case.
+Our fees are fair, industry-lowest, and straightforward.
+We only charge a fee if we’re successful, and there are no hidden or upfront costs.
+Our fee is between 15% and 25% plus VAT depending on how much money you get back, and we don't charge anything if we are not successful.
+To see your potential fee, use the fee estimate calculator on our fees page and review the fee banding and example illustrations.

 Remember you don’t need to use a company like Refundee, you could work your case yourself for free!
 If you’d like to get a refund yourself, you can do this by following our bank transfer refund guide.